open-contracting/pelican-backend/docs/reference/overview.rst

 #.
 The :ref:`check-time-based` worker performs the time-based checks.
 After, it publishes the ID of the dataset.
 #.
 The :ref:`report` worker creates field-level and compiled release-level reports, picks field-level and compiled release-level examples, and updates the dataset's metadata.

-Workers are `Click <https://click.palletsprojects.com/>`__ programs that are:

--  as stateless as possible, since messages can arrive in any order
--  as idempotent as possible, since messages can be redelivered
--  able to run in parallel, to maximize throughput

 .. _repository-structure:

 Repository structure